 We created a website, produced communication materials, and began to showcase The Healthcare Movie, a successful documentary comparing Canada’s national health system called “Medicare” to our insurance-based chaos.

-In 2014, Professor James Perley joined the Board of Directors and through his efforts Maine AllCare received its first significant financial contribution, laying the foundation for sustained growth.
+In 2014, Professor James Perley joined the board and through his efforts Maine AllCare received its first significant financial contribution, laying the foundation for sustained growth.

 Medicare, one of the most successful social programs ever enacted into law, reached its 50th anniversary in 2015.
 Maine AllCare volunteers celebrated by organizing and gathering signatures at three events, in Portland, Brunswick, and Andover, to protect (from privatization), improve, and expand Medicare.
 Along with Maine AllCare, representatives from the Maine State Nurses Association and the Southern Maine Workers Center also participated.
 Copies of the signed petitions were shared with each of our congressional representatives.